Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Introduction

-Last but not least, in order to demonstrate the relative energy inequality's effectiveness, we use it to determine the inviscid--incompressible limit of stochastic compressible flows.
-It is important to keep in mind that it is fairly challenging to demonstrate directly that, in the low Mach number regime, the solutions of compressible Navier--Stokes equations converge to the solutions of incompressible Euler equations but because of the weak--strong uniqueness property, it is much simpler to demonstrate that the measure valued solutions of the compressible Navier--Stokes solutions converge to some genre of strong solutions to the incompressible Euler equations, as it is demonstrated in Section \ref{section incompressible--inviscid limit}.
+Last but not the least, in order to demonstrate the relative energy inequality's effectiveness, we use it to determine the inviscid--incompressible limit of stochastic compressible flows.
+It is important to keep in mind that it is fairly challenging to demonstrate directly that, in the low Mach number regime, the solutions of compressible Navier--Stokes equations converge to the solutions of incompressible Euler equations but because of the weak--strong uniqueness property, it is much simpler to demonstrate that the measure valued solutions of the compressible Navier--Stokes equations converge to some genre of strong solutions of the incompressible Euler equations, as it is demonstrated in Section \ref{section incompressible--inviscid limit}.
 The first significant contribution by Kleinermann and Majda \cite{MajdaK}, in the realm of low Mach limit, was the incompressible limit for the deterministic counterpart of \eqref{stochastic ns density equation}--\eqref{stochastic ns momentum equation}.
 Many authors have rigorously justified the incompressible limit for the so-called {well-prepared data} (see, for example, \cite{Asano1987, SCHO2, MESC1, Uka}).
 All of these authors make the assumption that the solutions of compressible flows are smooth.
 However, regardless of how smooth and/or small the initial data are, strong solutions of the compressible flows produce singularities in a finite amount of time.
-In the case of compressible inviscid fluids, the hypothesis of smoothness of solutions is thus highly constrictive and even inappropriate.
-Considering the aforementioned discussions, to determine the incompressible limit, we adopt the approach put forth by Feireisl et al. \cite{Fei02}, based on measure valued solution.
-We also point out that the weak(measure valued)--strong uniqueness principle and the concept of a dissipative measure valued solutions, has recently been utilized in the analysis of convergence for various numerical schemes.
+In the case of compressible inviscid fluids, the hypothesis on the smoothness of solutions is thus highly constrictive and even inappropriate.
+Considering the aforementioned discussions, to determine the incompressible limit, we adopt the approach put forth by Feireisl et al. \cite{Fei02}, based on the measure valued solution. {We also note that the weak(measure valued)–strong uniqueness principle, along with the concept of dissipative measure valued solutions, has recently been utilized in the analysis of convergence for various numerical schemes.
 These tools have proven instrumental in establishing rigorous convergence results in complex settings; see, for example, \cite{LM15, FUKRMT17, FLHS21}, and the references therein.} The rest of the paper is organized as follows : we describe all the technical frameworks and state the main results in Section~\ref{preliminaries and main results}.
 Using a stochastic compactness argument, we then present a proof of the existence of dissipative measure valued martingale solutions of the system \eqref{stochastic ns density equation}--\eqref{stochastic nse initial data} in Section~\ref{main proof of existence}.
 Section~\ref{weakstrong uniqueness} is devoted on deriving the weak(measure valued)--strong uniqueness principle by using a suitable relative energy inequality.
 Finally, in Section~\ref{section incompressible--inviscid limit}, we explore another application of weak(measure valued)--strong uniqueness property, that justifies the inviscid--incompressible limit of the stochastic compressible Navier--Stokes system \eqref{stochastic ns density equation}--\eqref{stochastic ns momentum equation} rigorously.